ToshioCP/Gtk4-tutorial/gfm/sec22.md

 ```

 If the TfeTextView instance failed to read a file, it destroys the instance with `g_object_ref_sink` and `g_object_unref`.
-Since newly created widgets are floating, you need to convert the floating reference to the normal reference before you release it.
+Since newly created widgets have a floating reference, you need to convert the floating reference to the normal reference before you release it.
 The conversion is done with `g_object_ref_sink`.

 If the instance successfully read the file, it calls `notebook_page_build` to build a notebook page and add it to the GtkNotebook object.